 - Automate follow-up: After download, send a 3-email sequence: (1) the calculator, (2) LHR FAQ explainer, (3) consultation booking CTA.

-Primary KPI: Track new email subscribers, calculator completions, and consultation bookings from the nurture sequence.
+Lead quality check: Track new email subscribers, calculator completions, and consultation bookings from the nurture sequence.

 7. Write an LHR Blog Cluster for Organic Wins